 Small businesses account for more than 50% of employment in the United States, and businesses with at least one employee other than the owner have a surprisingly good survival rate through the first few years.
 However, only half of those businesses see year five, and just a third make it to year 10.
 How can businesses struggle so much after making it through the first two years?
-More often than not, money is the deciding factor.
+More often than not, money and incorrectly managing inventory is the deciding factor.
 A business could be profitable on its income statement and still run out of cash.
 A balance sheet is a better meter of success than an income statement.
 Without cash, bills are not paid and doors don’t stay open.

 If you think about it, managing your inventory isn’t so different than buying groceries for your home.
 People tend to buy just enough groceries to get through a week or two.
 They don’t intentionally buy anything that might go bad before it can be eaten.
 Small business owners must remember that cash keeps them alive.
 Managing expenses and inventory will help small businesses maintain the cash needed to survive.